arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 +++

-Updating Angular CLI to the latest version is pretty much simple if you are using Angular 9 or 10 version above.
+Updating Angular CLI to the latest version (Angular v15) is pretty much simple if you are using Angular 9 or 10 version above.

 Just update `@angular/core` and `@angular/cli` by using `ng update` command.